rustc_mir_dataflow

 §PartialOrd

-Given that they represent partially ordered sets, you may be surprised that JoinSemiLattice and MeetSemiLattice do not have PartialOrd as a supertrait.
+Given that it represents a partially ordered set, you may be surprised that JoinSemiLattice does not have PartialOrd as a supertrait.
 This is because most standard library types use lexicographic ordering instead of set inclusion for their PartialOrd impl.
 Since we do not actually need to compare lattice elements to run a dataflow analysis, there’s no need for a newtype wrapper with a custom PartialOrd impl.
 The only benefit would be the ability to check that the least upper (or greatest lower) bound returned by the lattice join (or meet) operator was in fact greater (or lower) than the inputs.

 Enums§